An Ensemble Method for Producing Word Representations focusing on the Greek Language: Experimental Results

-The Greek Wikipedia dataset, which consists of 800MB of text data and 68M words (see paragraph 2.1), was used as the training corpus for the second set of evaluations.
-The three methods (CBOS, CBOW and Skipgram) were trained using the default tuning parameters suggested by the FastText framework.
-The evaluation was performed using the word analogy task for the Greek language \cite{Outsios2019}.
-The one closest vector is used for evaluation.
-The OOV words are excluded.
-Results are presented in Table \ref{table:tbl4}.
+The next two evaluations used the Greek Wikipedia dataset and the Greek Web Content dataset for the training of the three models.
+Every model was trained using the default tuning parameters suggested by the FastText framework.
+The word analogy task for the Greek language \cite{Outsios2019} was used for the evaluation of the closest vector, and the OOV words were not evaluated.
+The results for the Greek Wikipedia dataset and the Greek Web Content corpus are shown in Table \ref{table:tbl3}.

-Concerning the Greek Wikipedia dataset, the CBOS approach achieves the highest accuracy in all categories, except execution time where the CBOW approach seems the fastest.

-Furthermore, we trained the Skip-gram and CBOW models with the double epochs (10) compared to the CBOS model.
-The results in Table \ref{table:tbl5} show that the Skip-gram method trained with double epochs achieves the highest accuracy in the semantic category, but the CBOS method outperforms the other two methods in the syntactic category and total accuracy.
-The CBOW method leads the execution time by a slight difference compared to CBOS.
+Concerning the Greek Wikipedia dataset, the CBOS approach achieves the highest accuracy in all categories compared to the models trained on 5 or 10 epochs.
+The Skip-gram method trained with 10 epochs achieves the highest accuracy in the semantic category, but the CBOS method outperforms the other two methods in the syntactic category and total accuracy.